HussainALAradi5/videos_waves/README.md

 - Salt_Rounds=12 (type number as you wish)
 - PORT=5000 (number of the port)

-## 2. npm i in both client and server
+## 2. npm i in both client and server to install the dependencies and packages...etc

 ## 3. open 2 terminal one for the client and one for the server